-Procedures.
-Generally, determination of the partnership's required tax year is made at the beginning of the partnership's current tax year.
+When determination is made.
+Generally, determination of the partnership's required tax year under the least aggregate deferral rules is made at the beginning of the partnership's current tax year.
 However, the IRS can require the partnership to use another day or period that will more accurately reflect the ownership of the partnership.
+This could occur, for example, if a partnership interest was transferred for the purpose of qualifying for a particular tax year.